Poider/scrapperUSAID/Strategic/Documentation.md

 idea for cron : put file that'll be automatically known, then added to the db each day at 00:00 then deletes the xlsx

+Operational : project is operational status Operational* : not known if it is

+Djibouti changed to Ethiopia in both abuja + sales